Beyond Deterministic Translation for Unsupervised Domain Adaptation: Experiments

-\textbf{Stochastic translation:} we start by examining in how stochastic translation improves performance compared to deterministic translation.
+\textbf{Stochastic translation:} We start by examining in how stochastic translation improves performance compared to deterministic translation.
 In all cases the segmentation model is DeepLabV2~\cite{chen_2017_deeplab} and the source and target datasets are GTA5~\cite{Richter_2016_GTA5} and Cityscapes~\cite{Cordts_2016_CitySc} respectively.

-In Table~\ref{tab:stoch_gta2city} we start with an apples-to-apples comparison that builds on directly on the ADVENT baseline \cite{vu_2019_advent}; the first two rows compared the originally published and our reproduced numbers respectively.
+In Table~\ref{tab:stoch_gta2city} we start with an apples-to-apples comparison that builds on directly on the ADVENT baseline \cite{vu_2019_advent}; the first two rows compare the originally published and our reproduced numbers respectively.
 The third row shows the substantial improvement attained by training the system of ADVENT using translated images - which amount to training with \refeq{eq:transladvent}.
 The forth row reports our stochastic translation-based result, amounting to training with \refeq{eq:stochtransladvent}.
 We observe a substantial improvement, that can be attributed solely to the stochasticity of the translation.
 The last row shows that imposing a semantic consistency constraint as described in~\refeq{eq:semloss} further improves the performance.

-\textbf{Pseudo labeling} As discussed in Section \ref{sec:pseudosource} we translate from the target to the source domain and generate pseudo labels for the target data.
-The first three rows in Table~\ref{tab:ens_gta_cityscapes} show the impact of the number of samples $n$, on performance.
+\textbf{Pseudo labeling}: As discussed in Section \ref{sec:pseudosource} we translate from the target to the source domain and generate pseudo labels for the target data.
+The first three rows in Table~\ref{tab:ens_gta_cityscapes} show the impact of the number of samples $K$, on performance.
 Averaging the predictions of multiple translations for a given target image improves the performance and allows to obtain better pseudo labels for the target domain.
 Our results show that using 10 samples yields better performance.
 In rows 4, 5 of the same table we report the performance obtained from the two target networks trained with different degrees of stochasticity in the translation as described in \refsec{sec:ensembling}.
 Averaging the prediction of the three networks gives the best results, indicating the complementary of the model predictions.
+We also provide qualitative results in the supplementary material.